DataDog/hiring-engineers/answers.md

 I looked up what proper permissions should be set for postgres on ec2.

-I couldn't find the config file in it's usual spot but i found it's location with the following commands:
+I couldn't find the config file in it's usual spot but I found it's location with the following commands:
 ![psql config location](screenshots/section1/integrations/pg_conf_path.png)